rickulland/CoCo-www/test/README.md

-Here is a demo based on LCB and CRT's video at the last CoCoFest, plus additional work Curtis has done since then to enable hotkeys.
-If you have not seen the video, do that first!
+Here is a demo based on <a href="https://youtu.be/FJm2G_n1Gx0"> L Curtis Boyle and Canadian RetroThings video </a> presented at the last CoCoFest, plus additional work Curtis has done since then to enable hotkeys.
+If you have not seen it, do that first!

 So what is this project for?
 I've extracted it from an app that has many bits which do a thing, then pause for input.
 One menu to rule them all.
 If you need interactive menus, this exact structure won't work.
 For example a word processor would bake the menus into the text entry procedure.

 To use, ask the user if they have a mouse.
 Provide up to a screenful of output, then call doMenu.
 If hasmouse=FALSE, doMenu will print an inverted text menu line or two at the bottom of the filled screen, ie: "&lt;B&gt;ookmark   &lt;G&gt;oto page"... and accept single letter keyboard input until user matches a hotkey.
 If hasmouse=TRUE, user gets WindInt menus and scroll bars.
 Soon <i>(thanks Curtis!)</i> with hotkeys.
 So click open+click item, or in EOU 1.0, avoid that with ALT+hotkey.

 Your calling program will get back a call number, and could do something like: